pepijndevos/pepijndevos.github.com/_posts/2016-08-29-pokemon-go-old.markdown

 This hack solves all those problems.
 It's based on Pokemon Crystal, and relies on a pedometer that is directly connected and powered by the Game Boy.

-Unlike Pokemon Gringo, where you just see a blank screen and get random Pokemon battles, Pokemon GO Old is the complete Pokemon game in full sound and color, except you have to be physically walking to walk in the game.
+Unlike Pokemon Gringo, Pokemon GO Old features the complete Pokemon game-play in full sound and color, except you have to be physically walking to walk in the game.

+This means you get to hatch eggs by walking!
+Assuming a game step equals one meter[^2], it'd take [1Km (Magikarp) to 10Km (Dratino)](http://www.psypokes.com/gsc/breeding.php) to hatch an egg.

-I made one other small change as a joke.
+I made one other small change to bring character selection up to date with current standards.

 ![choose your style](/images/gbstep/poke.gif)